freddie1221/makersbnb/README.md

 Any booking request made will be stored in the bookings table.
 Bookings will have an associated property id, requester id, date of stay and confirmation status.

+## Navigating the Site ##

+The home page displays a registration form and a link to login.
+Once a user has either registered or logged the property listings page is displayed.
+From here users can view available listings or click a button to make their own listing.
+After listing a property the user is sent back to the property listings page.